Andrew McCutchen Preview, Player Props: Pirates vs. Cardinals

-On Saturday, Andrew McCutchen (.289 on-base percentage in past 10 games, 78 points below season-long percentage) and the Pittsburgh Pirates play the St. Louis Cardinals, whose starting pitcher will be Drew Rom.
-First pitch is at 7:15 PM ET.
+Andrew McCutchen -- .194 average over his past 10 games -- will be in action for the Pittsburgh Pirates versus the St. Louis Cardinals, with Zack Thompson on the mound, on September 3 at 2:15 PM ET.

-He had a hitless performance in his most recent game (0-for-1 with an RBI) against the Cardinals.
+In his previous appearance, he went 1-for-2 with an RBI against the Cardinals.

 Andrew McCutchen Game Info & Props vs. the Cardinals